google/skia-buildbot/ct/maintenance.md

 on the error page.
 The `host` argument will also be included in metrics names.

-To test prober config changes, edit the config in probers.json5 to point to localhost:8000, then run `make && prober --alsologtostderr --use_metadata=false` from ../prober/.
+To test prober config changes, edit the config in probers.json5 to point to localhost:8000, then run `make && prober --use_metadata=false` from ../prober/.

 To check metrics from a locally running server or prober, use Prometheus.